Thinking about changing careers? It’s time to find your passion and make that your job.

 4. Increase your network

-The key to successful career transition is realising you don’t have to do it alone.
+The key to successful career change is realising you don’t have to do it alone.

 5. Build your personal brand